laser-wallet/laser-wallet-contracts/README.md

 ### 3. Extra security features: It allows the user to use multi-sig or spending limit.

+## Acknowledgements

+### The design of the contracts were greatly inspired by Gnosis: https://github.com/safe-global/safe-contracts

 ## Building in the Open